unitaryfoundation/unitary.design/src/pages/project-guide.md

 A bot will scrape all the issues participating in unitaryDESIGN **every 2 hours** during the event.
 If it has been more than 4 hours since you closed the issue, and it still shows as open, please reach out to the UF team on the `udesign-maintainers` channel on Discord.

-### Who owns the code contributed during unitaryDEISGN?
+### Who owns the code contributed during unitaryDESIGN?

 Please note that the Unitary Foundation is unable to provide specific legal advice.
 That being said, contributions made to a tool typically fall under the tool's open source license unless otherwise explicitly stated.